utat-ss/HERON-documentation/setting-up-your-environment.md

 # 3. Our Toolchain

 Developing code for a real-time embedded system like HERON Mk II as part of a large, interdisciplinary team of programmers is no easy task, and we have collected a set of tools to make the process as effective as possible.
-To make the software we develop as reliable and sustainable as possible, it is crucial to properly set up, use, and understand the various steps involved.
+To make the software we develop reliable and sustainable, it is crucial to properly set up, use, and understand the tools described in this article.

 ### 3.1 Background